Lydia Jacoby returns to swimming's global stage without famous goggles

 “Obviously, I love them,” said Jacoby, who expressed that racing four years in the same goggles is a long time.
 “I guess it’s bittersweet, but at the same time, I’m kind of ready to move on to a new pair.”

 Jacoby isn’t keeping the old goggles back home in Alaska, nor bringing them with her to the University of Texas next year.
-Instead, they’ll find a new home at the U.S. Olympic and Paralympic Committee Museum in Colorado Springs.
+Instead, they’ll find a new home at the U.S. Olympic and Paralympic Museum in Colorado Springs on loan.

 “They wanted them as a token of perseverance,” Jacoby said while in Miami last week for the Golden Goggle Awards, where she won Breakout Performer and Female Race of the Year.

-Note: Correction: An earlier version of this story had an incorrect name for a museum.
-It is the U.S. Olympic and Paralympic Museum, not the U.S. Olympic and Paralympic Committee Museum.